-This recipe can be scaled up or down, and you will notice not everything is exact; pickling is like that because one fiddlehead might be twice as large as another.
+This recipe makes 2 pints and can be scaled up or down, and you will notice not everything is exact; pickling is like that because one fiddlehead might be twice as large as another.
 Also, I like these seasonings with the fiddleheads, but feel free to use your own.
 The only thing you shouldn't mess with is the salt-to-water ratio.
 This protects the vegetables from bad bacteria.

 Fermentation time is up to you.
 The pickles should be ready after about 5 days, but they will get tangier as time passes.
 I put mine in the fridge after two weeks, which gave them a sourness like a kosher dill pickle.
 Once the pickles are in the refrigerator, they will continue to ferment, but very slowly.
 I've held similar pickles for a year and they were still good.